Xifime/ARKConfigFixer/README.md

 # ARK Configuration Fixer

 **My first English tool ain't it?
 P.S.
-Going to translate some of my tools to English.**
+Going to translate some of my tools for English users.**

 This simple thing is used to fix your old .ini's.
 Tool is made to fix .ini's and not build a new ones with ARK CFG Editor.